 The purpose of the qualifying exam is to test general competence in a variety of areas and specific depth in a few areas.
-Students must pass the exam to continue in the Ph.D. program.
-There are four overlapping areas in which competence must be demonstrated; knowledge relevant to these areas is presented in the marketing doctoral seminars.
+There are four potential areas in which competence must be demonstrated; knowledge relevant to these areas is presented in the marketing doctoral seminars.
+The exact questions and areas tested vary as a function of whether a student is a quantitative or behavioral candidate, as the students' coursework and areas of expertise are distinct.